 Prepare for a Pap smear:

 The best time to schedule the test is right after your period stops.
 Do not have a Pap smear during your monthly period.
-Do not have intercourse or put anything, such as a tampon, in your vagina for 24 hours before your test.

 During a Pap smear: